ArtezGDA/MappingTheCity-Data/NewYorkCityCrimes/README.md

 - We now knew what data we wanted to work with.
 - The next step was to visualise how we wanted the posters to look.
-- we made a sketch in illustrator
+- we made a sketch in illustrator.

 ![NewYorkCityCrimes](poster1.pdf)
 ![NewYorkCityCrimes](poster2.pdf)